 We showed up much like anyone else trying pole dance for the first time.
 We wore leggings and long sleeve shirts.
 And we put lotion on before we got dressed.
 What class did we sign up for?
 Power Pole.

-Maya Soul was our teacher.
-She got us up and working even though we weren’t prepared.
+Our teacher got us up and working even though we weren’t prepared.
 It was the hardest thing I had ever done.
 That one hour class was the first hour in 6 months that I did not think about what happened.
 I had to concentrate so hard on what I was doing that I couldn’t think about anything else.
 I couldn’t wait to go back.
 I was desperate for that relief.

 The fact that pole dancing is hard is not what helped me heal.
 Lots of things are hard.
 It was the environment at the studio.
 When you walk into Be Fitness, you are accepted as you are, and you are loved.
 By every instructor and every student.
 It was a long time before I shared my story.
 At first I was there to forget.
 But when I realized how important this studio and everyone there was to me, I slowly started sharing.
 And every single time I talk about Tyler, the person I talk to stops, gives me their full attention, and holds space for me.
 And I am so grateful.